-In the framework of the 33rd conference of the European Cetacean Society, in the section “habitat use”, our association presented a study entitled Core habitats of bottlenose dolphins in the MPA Regno di Nettuno, Gulf of Naples, Italy.
+As part of the 33rd conference of the European Cetacean Society, in the "habitat use" section, our association presented a study entitledCritical habitats of bottlenose dolphin in the MPA Regno di Nettuno, Gulf of Naples, Italy.

 Species conservation requires a clear understanding of habitat use.
 The bottlenose dolphin (Tursiops truncatus) is a coastal species subject to various anthropogenic threats.